 Except this is not often the case.
-Children’s bedrooms are crammed with too many toys, the floor is littered, drawers and cupboards are overflowing with toys and games that are either broken, missing parts, too young for the child, too old for the child or simply toys they no longer play with.
+After you get a cleaning company in aboveandbeyondltd.co.uk to tackle the stairs its off to the Children’s bedrooms and these are often crammed with too many toys, the floor is littered, drawers and cupboards are overflowing with toys and games that are either broken, missing parts, too young for the child, too old for the child or simply toys they no longer play with.

 Children find a cluttered room stressful.
 Now couple that with no space to actually find and play with the toys they do actually love.
 Their bedrooms are not the haven’s they should be.

 It is thought that children with fewer toys and an ordered room become more creative, develop a longer attention span, establish better social skills, and learn to take better care of things – to take ownership of their toys, to become more resourceful, more independent and to argue less with their siblings.

 At the Initial Consultation, it is important for me to meet the child.
 Mummy and Daddy must understand this is the ‘child’s space’, and it should reflect their personality and how they play.
 The objective is for them to take ‘ownership’ of ‘their space’, and to look after their toys, so mummy and daddy must remain quiet and allow the child to voice their own thoughts and not second guess them.